 A close cousin of the ancho chilli, this Mexican chilli pepper is pretty unique in that it retains the same name in both its fresh and dry forms.
 It has a mild heat (2,500 Scoville Units) and a rich deep flavour with hints of chocolate.
 Its traditionally used in Mole, sauces, and stews.

 Maybe Mexico’s most famous chilli pepper, the chipotle chilli is a smoked jalapeńo.
 There are two varieties of the chipotle chilli, the Morita (a very spicy variety from the northern Chihuahua region) and the meco (a milder variety from central & south Mexico).

 The chipotle is a medium heat (5k Scoville Units) and has an earthy and smoky flavour which lends itself very well to cooking.
 Most commonly sold as a chipotle paste or chipotle flakes and often found in chipotle salsa.

 De Arbol Chilli

-Also known as pico de pajaro (bird’s beak) or cola de rata (rat’s tail), the arbol chilli is another chilli that has the same name dried and fresh.
-Original from the states of Oaxaca and Jalisco, the arbol chilli has a sharp and distinctive flavour.
-With an average Scoville rating of 25,0000 unit Mexican chilli pepper is hot hot hot!
+Also known as pico de pajaro (bird’s beak) or cola de rata (rat’s tail), the arbol chilli is another chilli that has the same name dried as well as fresh.
+Originally from the states of Oaxaca and Jalisco, the arbol chilli has a sharp and distinctive flavour.
+With an average Scoville rating of 25,0000 units, this Mexican chilli pepper is hot hot hot!

 So there you have it.
 No more excuses.
-There’s a lot more to dried Mexican chilli peppers than the generic chilli flakes or powder you often see in jars.
-Why not get hold of a few different types and start experimenting.
+There’s a lot more to dried Mexican chillies than the generic chilli flakes or powder you often see in jars.
+Why not get hold of a few different types and start experimenting!